pete-machine/torchbricks/README.md

 For production code, this may not be the best option, but this feature can be valuable during an exploration phase or when doing some live debugging of a new model/module.

-We will demonstrate in code by introducing a (dummy) module `VisualizeRawAndPreprocessed`.
+We will demonstrate in code by introducing a (dummy) module `MyNewPostProcessor`.

 *Note: It is just a dummy class, don't worry to much about the actual implementation.*